LightningPiggy/ZapNotify/README.md

 Open the webpage where you installed the index.html file, such as: https://yourwebsite.com/

-Click the "Enable Zap2Oink notifications!" button to allow the browser to play audio (blocked if the user hasn't interacted with the page) and to start polling (each second) for new donations/zaps.
+Click the "Enable ZapNotify notifications!" button to allow the browser to play audio (blocked if the user hasn't interacted with the page) and to start polling (each second) for new donations/zaps.

 # How to test